 The ESC was borne out of the San Remo musical festival in the 1950s and its intention was to bring the countries of Europe closer together, a little bit like the other EBU (European Broadcasting Union) innovation Jeux Sans Frontieres.
 Little did they know that the Eurovision was the one big reason why European integration just wouldn't work.

 The Eurovision Song Contest, the self-proclaimed "Greatest Gameshow on Earth" is an international institution.
 The contest was first staged in Switzerland in 1956, and the UK has participated every year except 1956 and 1958.
 Every year on a Saturday in May, representatives from many countries in Europe (and Israel) all congregate somewhere to sing their hearts out and decide which was the best song.
 The song that gets the most votes wins, the writers and performers win some tatty gold medallions and the real prize is that the winning nation gets the honour to host the following contest next year.

 Preparations for the British attack usually began in February with A Song for Europe.
 Once relegated to Sunday mid-afternoon, latterly on Saturday prime-time, all the finalists on the shortlist (chosen by a panel of experts) do their song on the telly, which is then put to a telephone vote to decide which is the most popular.
 This becomes the song that will represent us in the forthcoming international contest.
-2010 saw this system dropped in favour of Eurovision: Your Decision, in which the public got to choose the singer but not the song, and in 2011, for the first time ever, there was no public vote at all.

 So, come the middle of May, twenty or so representatives from the countries competing descend upon some stadium or theatre in Europe, all with the hope of taking home the honours.